What Is Mid-Century Modern Design?

 Functionality and Clean Lines

 One of the key distinctions between mid-century modern and other designs is the prioritization of functionality over aesthetics.
-Each element in the mid-century modern arrangement should feature a dual purpose- it should accentuate the space visually, but it must also serve a practical purpose.
+Each element in the mid-century modern arrangement should feature a dual purpose: it should accentuate the space visually, but also serve a practical purpose.

-While the furnishings that typically accompany this style aren’t as focused on comfort as they might be in a more contemporary design, they still promote the usability of the space.
-Durability in design is also critical for these elements, which means that many of the classic mid-century modern pieces built when the style was in vogue are still functional today.
+While the furnishings typically accompanying this style aren’t as focused on comfort as they might be in a more contemporary design, they still promote the usability of the space.
+Durability in design is also critical for these elements, which means many of the classic mid-century modern pieces built when the style was in vogue are still functional today.

 A Mixture of Materials and Textures

-With mid-century modern style, design elements aren’t bound to single textures and building materials.
-In many cases, the seating arrangements, tables, and light fixtures use a balance of natural and manmade materials to create appeal.
+With a mid-century modern style, design elements aren’t bound to single textures and building materials.
+In many cases, seating arrangements, tables, and light fixtures balance natural and manmade materials to create appeal.
 Chairs and couches, for example, often feature a visible wood foundation or frame paired with fabric or leather cushions.
-The process of mixing materials and textures is the toughest part of this design style to execute- when applied poorly, it can leave the space with a dated look.
+Mixing materials and textures is the toughest part of this design style — when applied poorly, it can leave the space with a dated look.

 Bold Color Accents and Palette Mixes

-The color palette that comes with mid-century modern designs utilizes a neutral foundation, but branches out with bold, bright color accents, in keeping with the style’s Bauhaus roots.
-To begin a new mid-century arrangement, many designers start by selecting the statement pieces for the space, which typically utilize these bolder colors.
+The color palette of mid-century modern designs utilizes a neutral foundation but branches out with bold, bright accents, in keeping with the style’s Bauhaus roots.
+To begin a new mid-century arrangement, many designers start by selecting statement pieces for the space, which typically utilize these bolder colors.
 The mindful use of color is essential to creating contemporary appeal within the mid-century modern space.

 Bringing the Outdoors Indoors

-Potted plants and small accents of greenery throughout the space bring the natural elements into the mid-century home’s living spaces.
+Potted plants and small greenery accents throughout the space bring the natural elements into the mid-century home’s living spaces.
 They also offer a splash of color outside of the standard neutral whites and grays.
-Large windows and skylights accentuate the design of the space by bringing in as much natural light as possible.
-This ultimately makes your space more relaxing and inviting.
+Large windows and skylights accentuate the design of the space by bringing in as much natural light as possible, ultimately making your space more relaxing and inviting.

 Minimalism